All Episodes

 And so blunt, direct, maybe you might say honest and refreshing.

-Uh fat chance.
+A fat chance.

-So Chrissy just handed him his lunch.
+So Christie just handed him his lunch.

-As I say, this video has gone, and there's when you when you watch the video, there is a guy in the upper left-hand corner of the screen, one of Christie's staff just laughing himself silly silently, because everybody's happy to hear this.
+And when you watch the video, there is a guy in the upper left-hand corner of the screen, one of Christie's staff just laughing himself silly silently because everybody's happy to hear this.

 And again, it is because there are just people on our side of the aisle are hunger, hungry for elected conservative leadership, not wishy-washy Republican leadership.

-Uh I'm looking, Chris Christie is who he is.
+Chris Christie is who he is.

 I've never spoken to him.

-Uh and it's this there's a teachable moment here for every Republican who is running for office, every Republican who is in office and wants to hold it.
+And there's a teachable moment here for every Republican who is running for office, every Republican who is in office and wants to hold it.

 Chris Christie is your model.